 https://www.hochschule-trier.de/en/main-campus/study/application-admission/application

-The application period for the summer semester is closed.
-The application period for the winter semester begins in May.
-Persons with certificates of a non-German school or university degree must send their application to the service institution uni-assist in Berlin for the verification of the university entrance qualification.
+The application period for the winter semester has started for persons with certificates of a non-German school or university degree.
+These persons must send their application to the service institution uni-assist in Berlin for the verification of the university entrance qualification.
 The processing time at uni-assist is approximately 3 or 4 weeks.
 A direct application to Trier University of Applied Sciences via the online portal is not possible.

 To check your university entrance qualification yourself, please refer to the portal of the KMK.
 You can reach this page under the following link: